 \subsection{Our Results}

-The question, then, is: Which classes of functions have budget feasible mechanisms with good approximation properties? {\em Our main result is a randomized constant factor budget feasible mechanism that is universally truthful for the quite general, and important, class of {\em nondecreasing submodular functions}} (Theorem~\ref{main}).
+The question, then, is: Which classes of functions have budget feasible mechanisms with good approximation properties? {\em Our main result is a randomized constant factor budget feasible mechanism that is universally truthful for the quite general, and important, class of nondecreasing submodular functions} (Theorem~\ref{main}).

-It seems that there is not much hope beyond submodular functions.
 For a slightly broader class, that of fractionally subadditive functions, we show that computational constraints dictate a lower bound.
 As shown in the simple example above, superadditive functions bring out the clash between truthfulness and the budget constraint.
-On a positive note, the three problems in the beginning of the section correspond to subclasses (additive, XOS, and coverage) of submodular maximization problems.
+On a positive note, the three problems in the beginning of the section correspond to subclasses (additive, OXS, and coverage) of submodular maximization problems.
 We show improved approximations for these problems and other special cases.
 We further explore the space of budget feasible mechanisms, showing several impossibilities as well as a characterization under more restricted conditions.